The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Pathwise convergence

 is a martingale.
-We aim to prove in this section that, for all $i \geq 1$,
+We aim to prove that, for all $i \geq 1$,

-Writing an equation on $|E_i^n(t)|$ yields several problems around $0$ from the lack of smoothness.
+Writing an equation on $|E_i^n(t)|$ yields difficulties (around $0$) from the lack of smoothness.
 Hence we shall work with smooth functions $\vphi$, sufficiently close to $|\cdot|$.
-Let $\vphi$ a continuously differentiable function on $[-2\rho,2\rho]$.
-Applying Ito's formula, we obtain, for any $N\geq 2$,
+Let $\vphi$ \com{be} a continuously differentiable function on $[-2\rho,2\rho]$.
+Applying It\com{\^o}'s formula, we obtain, for any $N\geq 2$,

 where $O_\vphi^N$ is an $L^2-$martingale with